Industry experts have long identified digitization as a catalyst to speed up socio-economic growth in Nigeria.

 However, these laudable developments have not completely spurred Nigeria, Africa’s largest economy, to be globally recognized as a top leader in the digital ecosystem.

-According to the President, Transatlantic Media Company, Dr. Bayero Agabi, the producers of AIT Infotech Network, Nigeria will need to address its regressive political and economic structure before it can be recognized as a leader in the technology ecosystem.
+Speaking at DigiVation Digital Heroes Awards, Dr. Bayero Agabi, president, Transatlantic Media Company, the producers of AIT Infotech Network, Nigeria will need to address its regressive political and economic structure before it can be recognized as a leader in the technology ecosystem.